My TS4 challege: Update

 3. Llama Lagoongaming arcade, clinic (from Private Practice**), police station

-* I decided to keep this lot even though, unlike the daycare, gaming arcade and the laundromat (which I also kept) I didn't really need them, because everything else in this world now seemed too fancy for this type of challenge so I decided that the other ones would be the "good neighbourhoods" and this one would be the "bad neighbourhood", but it felt weird to have just the graveyard in it and nothing else.
-This wasn't a gameplay decison as much as it was a storytelling decision.
+* I decided to keep this lot even though, unlike the daycare, gaming arcade, and laundromat (which I also kept) I didn't really need them because everything else in this world now seemed too fancy for this type of challenge so I decided that the other ones would be the "good neighborhoods" and this one would be the "bad neighborhood", but it felt weird to have just the graveyard in it and nothing else.
+This wasn't a gameplay decision as much as it was a storytelling decision.
 The cinema I didn't really need for any purpose (gameplay or storytelling) but it still seemed like a fun lot to keep around for diversity since none of the other worlds has one.
-I didn't had any stores (like grocery stores or toy stores) because I also don't usually play with Retail or with owning my own business.
+I didn't have any stores (like grocery stores or toy stores) because I also don't usually play with Retail or with owning my own business.
 Baby steps. ðŸ˜œ

 my customized Newcrest